 Viburnum Blue Muffin Shrubs for Sale Online

 Viburnum Blue Muffin one of the most versatile Viburnums available today.
 It's more compact than other Arrowwood viburnums, and it fits easily into even the smallest of residential landscapes.
 Viburnum Blue Muffin produces a plethora of pure white flowers that make for a crisp contrast to the glossy green foliage in early to mid-summer.
 It then produces hundreds of intense blue fruits that inspired the name in late summer and fall.
-The fruit not only adds interest to the fall landscape but attract songbirds to the garden.
+The fruit not only adds interest to the fall landscape but attracts songbirds to the garden.

 |Mature Height:||5 to 7 feet|